ds4dm/ZERO/docs/support_files/LCP.rst

 Solving
 ==========

 This problem can be solved either using big-M based disjunctive formulation with the value of the @p bigM can also be chosen.
-But a more preferred means of solving is by using indicator constraints, where the algorithm tries to automatically identify good choices of ``bigM`` for each disjunction.
+But a more preferred means of solving is by using SOS1 constraints, or indicator constraints.
 Use the former option, only if you are very confident of  your choice of a small value of ``bigM``

 .. code-block:: c